craigargh/cfg-python/lesson_plans/session_6.md

 Project: Remainder of the session
 - Students work on their projects
-- Aim to check-in with each group at least once
+- Aim to check-in with each team at least once
-- Provide support to groups that request it or are having difficulty
+- Provide support to teams that request it or are having difficulty

 ## Recap & Closing
 How can you get the learners to articulate what they learned today, celebrate what they achieved and inform them what they need to do as homework?